Automattic/tumblr-theme-translator/.github/PULL_REQUEST_TEMPLATE.md

 🧁 Request a review to team chrysalis to assign a random team member.

-🔄 Feel free to ping the team name again to "re-roll" if you're unavailable.
+🔄 Feel free to ping the team name again to "re-roll" or add another team member.

 🚀 For now there is no requirement on getting review approvals before merging.